rd--/jssc3/help/essay/superscript.md

 Selecting the name of a Ugen, for instance _SinOsc_ and typing _Control-Shift-H_ will load the help file.
 At present this replaces any existing text, so be careful!
-The [Simple Programming Language](./spl.html) editor has two panes to avoid this problem.
+The [Small Hours](./smallhours.html) editor has two panes to avoid this problem, and also maintains a history for traversal.

 The _⌂_ (_Home_) button at the top of the page reloads this file.